p1r473/zsh-color-logging/README.md

 # zsh-color-logging
-provides a really easy to use logging library\
+provides a really easy to use logging library with notifications for pushbullet and pushover\\
 colorize various tools like tail head cat\
 also provides a color library